Written by Stephanie Beeching

 The Bill of Materials (BOM) is the backbone of any apparel tech pack.
 It serves as a comprehensive inventory list detailing all of the fabrics, trims, and packaging components needed to manufacture a garment.
-It outlines quantities, placement, item codes, and known costs—providing a reference for designers, manufacturers, and suppliers.
+It outlines quantities, placement, item codes, and known costs, thus providing a reference for designers, manufacturers, and suppliers.

 A well-organized BOM page reduces errors, keeps development on track and within budget, and ensures alignment across the team.
 Without it, brands risk miscommunication, material shortages, cost miscalculations, and production delays that can impact timelines and affect profitability.